davidusb-geek/emhass/docs/config.md

 We will define the technical parameters of the PV installation.
 For the modeling task we rely on the PVLib Python package.
 For more information see: [https://pvlib-python.readthedocs.io/en/stable/](https://pvlib-python.readthedocs.io/en/stable/)
 The complete list of supported modules and inverter models can be found here: [https://pvlib-python.readthedocs.io/en/stable/generated/pvlib.pvsystem.retrieve_sam.html](https://pvlib-python.readthedocs.io/en/stable/generated/pvlib.pvsystem.retrieve_sam.html)

 - module_model: The PV module model.
-For example: 'CSUN_Eurasia_Energy_Systems_Industry_and_Trade_CSUN295_60M'
+For example: 'CSUN_Eurasia_Energy_Systems_Industry_and_Trade_CSUN295_60M'.
+This parameter can be a list of items to enable the simulation of mixed orientation systems, for example one east-facing array (azimuth=90) and one west-facing array (azimuth=270).
+When finding the correct model for your installation remember to replace all the special characters in the model name by '_'.
 - inverter_model: The PV inverter model.
-For example: 'Fronius_International_GmbH__Fronius_Primo_5_0_1_208_240__240V_'
+For example: 'Fronius_International_GmbH__Fronius_Primo_5_0_1_208_240__240V_'.
+This parameter can be a list of items to enable the simulation of mixed orientation systems, for example one east-facing array (azimuth=90) and one west-facing array (azimuth=270).
+When finding the correct model for your installation remember to replace all the special characters in the model name by '_'.
 - surface_tilt: The tilt angle of your solar panels.
 Defaults to 30.
+This parameter can be a list of items to enable the simulation of mixed orientation systems, for example one east-facing array (azimuth=90) and one west-facing array (azimuth=270).
 - surface_azimuth: The azimuth of your PV installation.
 Defaults to 205.
+This parameter can be a list of items to enable the simulation of mixed orientation systems, for example one east-facing array (azimuth=90) and one west-facing array (azimuth=270).
 - modules_per_string: The number of modules per string.
 Defaults to 16.
+This parameter can be a list of items to enable the simulation of mixed orientation systems, for example one east-facing array (azimuth=90) and one west-facing array (azimuth=270).
 - strings_per_inverter: The number of used strings per inverter.
 Defaults to 1.
+This parameter can be a list of items to enable the simulation of mixed orientation systems, for example one east-facing array (azimuth=90) and one west-facing array (azimuth=270).

 If your system has a battery (set_use_battery=True), then you should define the following parameters: